leylabmpi/resmico/README.md

 * **ResMiCo-SM**
   * A snakemake pipeline for:
     * generating ResMiCo train/test datasets from reference genomes
-    * creating feature tables from "real" assemblies (fasta + bam files)
+    * creating feature tables from real-world assemblies (contigs and/or MAGs, along with associated Illumina paired-end reads)
 * **ResMiCo (DL)**
   * A python package for misassembly detection via deep learning